Why you need to ditch one-to-one meetings with your executive team

 You’re the founder and CEO of a scaling business.
 As the company’s grown, you’ve assembled an Executive team to support you.
 Most of them have been promoted internally.
 But there’s one big problem.
 They’re completely reliant on you for the big decisions.
 It’s exhausting, and you’re being spread too thin.

 We see this all the time in the businesses we coach.
 In the earlier part of its growth journey, the company operates like a hub and spoke.
 The CEO is the fount of all knowledge.
 The mentality is ‘always running this past the CEO for approval’.
-Then as they grow, this behaviour perpetuates.
+Then, as they grow, this behaviour is perpetuated.
 It’s how things are done and all the executive team has ever known.

 As a result, accountability rests on your shoulders as CEO.
 And this is dangerous.
 It pulls you into the weeds, leaving little time for strategy.
 It also stops the Executive team from thinking independently and holding itself accountable.